yasiryagi/helpdesk/roles/content-curators/README.md

 # Hiring Process

 First, open [Pioneer](testnet.joystream.org/), and navigate to the `Working groups` sidebar.
 Here you will find an overview of the current `Content Curators`, and the `Content Lead`.
-In the `Opportunities` tab, you can get an overview of future, current and previous openings, along with terms, settings, status and history (if applicable).
+In the `Opportunities` tab, you can get an overview of future, current and previous openings, along with terms, settings, status, and history (if applicable).
 The terms and settings include the following parameters to consider:

 - `Max active applicants` - The maximum number of active applicants for an opening
 - `Max review period length` - The maximum length (in blocks) of the review period